Enforced disappearances in Pakistan: Balochistan

-Most of the cases of forced disappearances in recent year were reported in Pakistan's Balochistan province which has been witnessing a low-level insurgency for more than a decade and a half.
+Most of the cases of forced disappearances in recent years were reported in Pakistan's Balochistan province which has been witnessing a low-level insurgency for more than a decade and a half.
 According to Voice for Baloch Missing Persons (VBMP) around 528 Baloch people have gone missing from 2001 to 2017.

-In October 2024 itself, 99 enforced disappearances were reported and only about 29 individuals were reportedly released after detention.
+In October 2024 alone, 99 enforced disappearances were reported and only about 29 individuals were reportedly released after detention.
 The average number of disappearances for October was over three per day.

 A senior Pakistani provincial security official says that missing person figures are 'exaggerated', that 'in Balochistan, insurgents, immigrants who fled to Europe and even those who have been killed in military operations are declared as missing persons'.
 Reports have shown that many people have fled the province to seek asylum in other countries because of the unrest caused by separatist militants.

 Similarly separatist militants have also been found responsible for forced disappearances cases.
 Separatist militants usually wear military uniform while carrying out their militant activities.
 Hence they often get mistaken as security officials.